The Health Benefits of Essential Fatty Acids

 those cancer cells are eliminated and we never know it.
 He says

-that once a person has developed cancer, even though treatments
+that once a person has developed this disease, even

 get it into remission, it will recur again unless the body conditions